bmo-node/bmo/docs/README.md

 ## Overview

 bmo is a collection of packages aimed at supercharging a developers workflow.
-At its core it is a application framework paired with an extensible CLI that allows developers to quickly modularize and customize their environment for their needs.
+At its core it is an application framework paired with an extensible CLI that allows developers to quickly modularize and customize their environment for their needs.